QAConv: Question Answering on Informative Conversations: Dataset

-To get more non-trivial questions that require reasoning (i.e., answers are related to multiple sentences or turns), we leverage a question generator and dialogue summarizer to generate multi-hop questions.
-We have two hypotheses: 1) QG models trained on multi-hop QA datasets can produce multi-hop questions, and 2) QG models taking dialogue summary as input can generate high-level questions.
-By the first assumption, we train a T5-Base~\citep{raffel2019exploring} model on HotpotQA~\citep{yang-etal-2018-hotpotqa}, which is a QA dataset featuring natural and multi-hop questions, to generate questions for our conversational chunks.
-By the second hypothesis, we first train a BART~\citep{lewis-etal-2020-bart} summarizer on News~\citep{narayan-etal-2018-dont-xsum} and dialogue summarization~\citep{gliwa2019samsum} corpora and run QG models on top of the generated summaries.
+Synthetic dataset construction has been shown to improve robustness~\cite{gupta2021synthesizing} and improve the complexity of test sets~\cite{feng2021survey}.
+We leverage a question generator and a dialogue summarizer to generate and recommend some questions to workers.
+We train a T5-Base~\citep{raffel2019exploring} model on HotpotQA~\citep{yang-etal-2018-hotpotqa}, which is a QA dataset featuring natural and multi-hop questions, to generate questions for our conversational chunks.
+By the second hypothesis, we first train a BART~\citep{lewis-etal-2020-bart} summarizer on News~\citep{narayan-etal-2018-dont-xsum} and dialogue summarization corpora~\citep{gliwa2019samsum} and run QG models on top of the generated summaries.

-We filter out generated questions that 1) a pretrained QA model can have consistent answers, and 2) a QA model has similar answers grounded with conversations or summaries.
-Note that our QG model has ``known'' answers since it is trained to generate questions by giving a text context and an extracted entity.
-We hypothesize that these questions are trivial questions in which answers can be easily found, and thus not of interesting for our dataset.
+We filter out generated questions that a QA model can predict the same answers we used in our QG model, which we hypothesize that these questions could be easy questions that we would like to avoid.
+Note that our QG model has grounded answers since it is trained to generate questions by giving a text context and an extracted entity.
+We hypothesize that these questions are trivial questions in which answers can be easily found, and thus not interesting for our dataset.
+Examples of our generated multi-hop questions are shown in the Appendix (Table~\ref{Tab:multi-hop-questions}).